Dream of Italy was the first American media to write about Perugina’s chocolate school back in 2005. Updated 2018.

-It wasn’t easy to get into a class at Perugina‘s Scuola del Ciccolato,the leading Italian chocolate maker’s new chocolate school.
+It isn’t easy to get into a class at Perugina‘s Scuola del Ciccolato,the leading Italian chocolate maker’s new chocolate school.
 But to chocoholics who persevere, there’s a sweet lesson waiting.

 The school, which claims to be the first of its kind in Italy, opened in October of 2004 in a wing of the Nestle/Perugina factory, just outside of Perugia.
 I heard about it through word of mouth and visited the company’s luscious-looking website, designed in shades of chocolate brown, for details.

 Perugina’s school offers just three classes right now: chocolate tasting, chocolate artistry and masters in chocolate.
 The two- to four-hour one-time sessions all sounded good to me, so I e-mailed to enquire about availability.
 As is often the case with Italian companies, I didn’t get a response.
 Still convinced (I’m telling you, the website looks so good, I wanted to eat the chocolate right off the screen) that I must visit this school on my next trip, I tried to call Perugina.
 Its toll-free only works from within Italy and I couldn’t seem to get an answer on the other phone number I tried.

 Not one to give up when chocolate is at stake, I enlisted a travel agent friend in Italy to call Perugina for me.
 She found out that the classes seem to fill up fast as there’s much interest from Italians.
 However, there were spaces in a chocolate tasting class held from 5 p.m. to 7 p.m. on a Saturday.
 My equally chocoholic traveling companion and I were set.